Feng Shui Basics

 What colors help a feng shui money corner most?

-Grounded green, soft clay, muted gold, and warm neutrals are often the easiest colors to use well because they support growth, warmth, and care without looking forced.
+Grounded green, purple, blue, soft clay, muted gold, and warm neutrals are approachable colors because they support growth, warmth, and care without looking forced.

 The Bottom Line

-Find the far-left area, improve the condition of the space first, and then add only the pieces that still feel believable in the room.
-That is usually where the stronger abundance feeling starts.
+Find the far-left area, improve the condition of the space first, and then add only the pieces that still feel believable there.
+That is where the stronger abundance feeling begins.

 Found this helpful?
 Save it for later.